Local-global principle and integral Tate conjecture for certain varieties: Chow sheaves and the filtrations on cohomology

-In this section we discuss the general case over an algebraically closed field $k$.
+In this section we work over an algebraically closed field $k$.

 Sometimes we may ``invert $p$", by taking the tensor product of a sheaf with $\ZZ[\frac{1}{p}]$.
-In this scenario, we understand that $p$ is $1$ if the base field has characteristic $0$ and equal the characteristic otherwise.
-We use $\ZZ_l$ coefficient \'etale cohomology for $\ell$ a prime number, non-zero in the field $k$.
+In this scenario, we understand that $p$ is the exponential characteristic of the field.
+We use $\ell$-adic \'etale cohomology for $\ell$ a prime number, non-zero in the field $k$.

-One can also define Lawson homology with $\ZZ_\ell$ coefficients in this context \cite{Friedlander_LawsonHomology}.
-But the construction of the analogue of $Z_r(X)$ is more complicated .
+One can also define Lawson homology with $\ZZ_\ell$-coefficients in this context \cite{Friedlander_LawsonHomology}.
+But the construction of the analogue of $Z_r(X)$ is more complicated.
 Also Lawson homology in this context is much less studied.
 Many of the known results for complex varieties have not been explicitly stated to hold, even though one can imagine that they are still true.
-For example, the author do not know a reference for the construction of the s-map, Neither could the author find the analogue of Friedlander-Mazur's result (Theorem \ref{thm:corr} ) explicitly stated.
-If one had developed all the necessary results in this general context, presumably the argument in last section works the same way.
+For example, the author does not know a reference for the construction of the s-map.
+Neither could the author find the analogue of Friedlander-Mazur's result (Theorem \ref{thm:corr}) explicitly stated.
+If one had developed all the necessary results in this general context, presumably the argument in last section works in a similar way.

-So we decided to use another approach for the general case.
+So we use another approach, i.e. the theory of Chow sheaves as introduced by Suslin and Voevodsky in \cite{SV_Chow_Sheaves}, for the general case.